cym13/cym13.github.io/source/mental_calculations.rst

 There are many more tips and tricks that I'd like to talk about so I think I'll do more of those!

+*EDIT: thanks to Vincent Lopes for his diligence which caught on a big mistake in the final calculations where a factor had been forgotten.*

 Images source
 -------------